yhoiseth/python-prediction-scorer/README.md

 ## Contributing

-Please [open an issue on GitHub](https://github.com/yhoiseth/python-prediction-scorer/issues/new) if you discover any problems or suggestions for improvement.
+Please [open an issue on GitHub](https://github.com/yhoiseth/python-prediction-scorer/issues/new) if you discover any problems or potential for improvement.

 See [CONTRIBUTING.md](CONTRIBUTING.md).